If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 But the benefits help justify the cost and make the membership worth it to the customer.

-As you can see based on everything I just talked about, this strategy of partnering with another company also incorporates some other strategies I talked about previously.
+As you can see, this strategy of partnering with another company also incorporates some other strategies we discussed previously.

 This program uses a points system and also charges an annual fee.
 So don’t be afraid to mix and match some of these programs.